 Much of this has been thoroughly satirized and discredited by Dilbert and movies like Office Space (I will not party with you if you have not seen Office Space.
 Not that you will take this threat seriously, but still), but yet Corporatese continues to flourish and torment.
 They must have not gotten the memo.

-Clichés and platitudes are often employed by people who find themselves short on substance and/or incapable of putting together original thoughts, thus are forced to rely on canned phrases and terms.
+Clichés and platitudes are often employed by people who find themselves short on substance and/or incapable of putting together original thought, thus are forced to rely on canned phrases and terms.
 Just last year, we as a nation had to endure a long grueling campaign season replete with political rhetoric which amounted to nothing more than recycled talking points and sound bites tested by focus groups and put together by consultants.
 We heard virtually nothing of significance from the candidates themselves.